Online illicit drug vendor: Operations

 The drugs sold by online illicit drug vendors originate from clandestine chemistry labs, either based locally or imported from other countries like China, India, and the Netherlands.
 The vendors are unregulated, and the substances in such products often vary widely from labeled quantities.
 They may or may not actually contain the described ingredient in question, or may contain a mixture of substances.
 Supposedly legal designer drug products may often even contain controlled substances instead.
 Cryptocurrency payment methods such as bitcoin are frequently used by online illicit drug vendors to facilitate payment transactions.
 Street drug dealers are sometimes known to purchase illicit drugs online and then resell them at a higher price to customers in-person.
 Law enforcement and government agencies are well-known to actively monitor and raid online drug vendors.

 Notable examples

 A notable large online market of illicit drug vendors was the darknet market Silk Road, which was created and operated by Ross Ulbricht (Dread Pirate Roberts) in 2011 and was shut down by law enforcement in 2013.
-Shimsai (Akasha Song or Joseph Clements) was a major vendor of the psychedelic drug dimethyltryptamine (DMT) on subsequent darknet markets such as AlphaBay, Hansa, and Dream Market who operated from 2015 to 2022 before being apprehended by law enforcement.
+Shimshai (Akasha Song or Joseph Clements) was a major vendor of the psychedelic drug dimethyltryptamine (DMT) on subsequent darknet markets such as AlphaBay, Hansa, and Dream Market who operated from 2015 to 2022 before being apprehended by law enforcement.
 Lizard Labs was a developer and vendor of legal designer drugs such as LSD prodrugs like 1P-LSD and 1V-LSD that operated on the clear web from 2012 to 2024 before shutting down due to increasing legal pressure.
+Nootropics Depot sold non-approved pharmaceutical drugs as nootropics in the United States before being prosecuted and sentenced in 2023 and 2024.
+Voyager Labs by Judd Weiss launched in the mid-2020s and is openly selling unscheduled and hence legal psychedelics like 4-HO-MET (metocin; Xüm) and entactogens like 5-MAPB (Plür) in the United States without being concerned about the Federal Analogue Act.